scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 - java.time.*
 - java.util.{Date, UUID}

 Molecule transparently maps each type to a corresponding or useful value type for each database.
+You can customize these mappings with [custom database column properties](/database/setup/db-column-props).

 ### Collections